vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

     The alternate option to provide the configuration file is to specify its location by the ``config_file`` parameter
     provided into the constructor of the ``Executor`` object.

+Resume mechanism
+****************
+EQI is able to resume not completed workflow of tasks submitted to QCG-PilotJob Manager.
+(for example terminated because of the walltime crossing).
+By default the resume mechanism is activated automatically when Executor is inited with the campaign for which EQI processing was already started (working directory exists) but it is not not yet completed.
+If this behaviour is not intended, the resume mechanism can be disabled with providing ``resume=False`` parameter to the ``Executor's`` constructor.

+The resumed workflow will start in a working directory of the previous, not-completed execution.
+This is fully expected behaviour, but since the partially generated output or intermediate files can exists, they need to be carefully handled.
+EQI tries to help in this matter by providing mechanisms for automatic recovery of individual tasks.

+How much the automatism can interfere with the resume logic, depends on a use case, and therefore EQI provides a few ``ResumeLevels`` of automatic recovery.
+The levels can be set in the ``Task``'s constructor with the ``resume_level`` parameter.
+There are the following options available:

+``DISABLED``
+    Automatic resume is fully disabled for a task.
+``BASIC``
+    For the task types creating run directories (``ENCODING``, ``ENCODING_AND_EXECUTION``), the resume checks if an unfinished task created run directory.
+If such directory is available, this directory is recursively removed before the start of the resumed task.
+``MODERATE``
+    This level processes all operations offered by the ``BASIC`` level, and adds the following features.
+    At the beginning of a task's execution, the list of directories and files in a run directory is generated and stored.
+The resumed task checks for the differences and remove new files and directories in order to resurrect the initial state.

+Please note that this functionality may be not sufficient for more advanced scenarios (for example if input files are updated during an execution) and those for which the overhead of the mechanism is not acceptable.
+In such cases, the more optimal logic of resume may need to be provided on a level of the actual code of a task.

 External Encoders
 *****************